What Do Seventh-day Adventists Eat?

 Nada.

 “Tobacco is a slow, insidious, but most malignant poison.
-In whatever form it is used, it affects one’s constitution adversely.
-It is all the more dangerous because its effects are slow and at first hardly perceptible.
+In whatever form it is used, it tells upon the constitution; it is all the more dangerous because its effects are slow and at first hardly perceptible.
 It excites and then paralyzes the nerves.
 It weakens and clouds the brain.”
-Ministry of Health and Healing, p.
-183.3.
+Ministry of Healing p.
+328

 Why Don’t Adventists Eat “Unclean” Foods?